Blake-Madden/tinyexpr-plusplus/Examples.md

 # Examples

-The following are full-program examples.
+The following are examples demonstrating how to use TinyExpr++.

 ## Example 1